 Group 2 (1289 patients) – percentage of patients with no misuse = 16%.

 This is discouraging.
 It would have been comforting to believe, trusting the best and most authoritative minds and institutions in American medicine and healthcare, that a medical fix (okay, with an addictive, commonly abused opioid drug) would somehow provide the answer, the (perhaps prematurely) celebrated “fix” for the lethal opioid crisis – a crisis generated by another American medical “gold standard”: addictive opioids, with never a body of evidence for effectiveness, for the non-medical condition of common chronic pain.

-But perhaps despite all the indications from direct reports of use of the medical “treatment” and associated outcomes establishing abuse and associated problems as the apparent norm, there really are benefits, gains, superior outcomes when patients are treated as Dr. Nora Volkow and others in the medical and media consensus have confidently discerned from the research.
+But perhaps despite all the indications from direct reports of use of the medical “treatment” and associated outcomes establishing abuse and associated problems as the apparent norm, there really are benefits, gains, superior outcomes when patients are treated as Dr. Nora Volkow and others in the medical and media consensus have carefully and confidently discerned from the research.
 Beyond the consistent, widespread evidence outlined in this post and others, there are additional ways we can evaluate that hypothesis.